SutirthaSaha/coding/dynamic-programming.md

 - Negative(-ve) value of the element

 ### Unbounded Knapsack
 Knapsack is a bag to store items and you are given a list of items with `weight` and `value`.
 The bag would have a `capacity` and we can either select an item or ignore it.
-The only change from `0-1 Knapsack` would be that the items can taken any number of times.
+The only change from `0-1 Knapsack` would be that the items can taken any number of *.

 The choice diagram remains the same:
 #### Choice Diagram: